Skip to main content

 Also known as: loss of serve

-A side out is the moment the serve passes from one team to the other, which happens under side-out scoring when the serving team has no server left in its rotation who has not yet faulted.
+A side out is the moment the serve passes from one team to the other.
+This happens under side-out scoring when the serving team has no server left in its rotation who has not yet faulted.

 A side out marks the transfer of serve from one team to the other.
 In singles, it happens the instant the server faults, since there is only one server per team.
-In doubles, it happens once both partners on the serving team have served and faulted in turn — the first partner's fault passes the serve to the second partner rather than immediately causing a side out, and only the second partner's fault ends the team's turn at serve.
+In doubles, it happens once both partners on the serving team have served and faulted in turn.
+This means the first partner's fault passes the serve to the second partner rather than immediately causing a side out, and only the second partner's fault ends the team's turn at serve.

-Under traditional side-out scoring, a side out is the only way the serve — and therefore the only realistic path to scoring — changes hands, which is why serving well and minimizing unforced faults matters so much in that format.
+Under traditional side-out scoring, a side out is the only way the serve.
+This means and therefore the only realistic path to scoring.
+This means changes hands.
+This is why serving well and minimizing unforced faults matters.
+As a result, much in that format.
 Long rallies that the receiving team wins repeatedly without ever getting the serve back do not move the score at all.

-The term is also used informally as a verb — "they sided out" — to describe a team losing its turn at serve, and it appears in score-calling shorthand and match commentary as a quick way to describe a shift in who is serving.
+The term is also used informally as a verb.
+This means "they sided out".
+This means to describe a team losing its turn at serve.
+It appears in score-calling shorthand and match commentary as a quick way to describe a shift in who is serving.

-A doubles team's second server nets an easy volley, ending their turn at serve — the players and spectators alike call out "side out" as the serve passes to the opposing team.
+A doubles team's second server nets an easy volley, ending their turn at serve.
+This means the players and spectators alike call out "side out" as the serve passes to the opposing team.

 Why it matters

-Under side-out scoring, forcing a side out is the only way a team can start scoring points of its own — understanding exactly when it happens clarifies why some rallies matter more than others strategically.
+Under side-out scoring.
+This forces a side out is the only way a team can start scoring points of its own.
+This means understanding exactly when it happens clarifies why some rallies matter more than others strategically.

 Common mistakes